 Located in the center of the CSU campus, the Schwob Library serves as CSU's premier information resource.
-In addition to a collection of more than 350,000 volumes, the Schwob Library provides:
+In addition to a collection of more than 370,000 volumes, the Schwob Library provides:

-- A well-staffed Information Commons (28 computers) for one-stop information shopping (includes research and computer assistance) - A computer lab (16 computers) with b/w, color and transparency printing, scanner and CD burner - A PowerPoint practice room - · The Reading Room, an area for individual study - Group study rooms - Photocopiers for print (b&w and color) and microfilm - The NewsStand, a cozy reading area with comfortable lounge chairs - The ETC, which houses audiovisual equipment for viewing slides, watching videos and listening to CDs. - The CSU Archives, which houses documents and published materials relating to the history of the University and of Columbus and the surrounding area - The Instructional Technology Services Department, where a student may schedule a viewing of a motion picture or inquire about securing equipment (computer, data projector, etc.) for a class presentation.
-In the latter case, the student's professor must make the actual booking arrangements at least 24 hours in advance
+- A well-staffed Information Commons (28 computers) for one-stop information shopping (includes research and computer assistance) - A computer lab (16 computers) with b/w, color and transparency printing, scanner and CD burner - Circulating lap-top computers - · WiFi environment - A PowerPoint practice room - The Reading Room, an area for individual study - Beanbag chairs on the 1st floor for comfortable study - · Quiet Zone on 2nd floor for reading and studying - Group and individual study rooms on the second and third floors - Photocopiers for print (b&w and color) and microfilm (including digital save capability) - The NewsStand, a cozy reading area with comfortable lounge chairs - The ETC, which houses audiovisual equipment for viewing slides, watching videos and listening to CDs - The CSU Archives, which houses documents and published materials relating to the history of the University and of Columbus and the surrounding area - The Instructional Technology Services Department, where a student may inquire about securing equipment (computer, data projector, etc.) for a class presentation.
+In this case, the student's professor must make the actual booking arrangements at least 24 hours in advance